 The British economy and the strength of the British pound (GBP) compared to other currencies also play a role.
 Within a year after the Brexit vote, the British pound lost around 15% of its value measured against the Euro (EUR).
 The economic turmoil brought about by a potential “Hard Brexit” is unforeseeable; it might be that the GBP would decline in value faster than universities can adjust their fees, making studies in the UK more affordable in the short term.

 Controlling and limiting immigration has been at the heart of the public debate about Brexit.
 It is therefore possible that, in the wake of Brexit, new regulations will be introduced that will require students from the EU to explicitly apply for student visas to enrol at British universities.
+At the very least, it is likely that the Freedom of Movement for EU citizens will be limited.

 Universities and educators have been very clear about this: International students are welcome in the UK.
 However, laws and visa policies are handled by the government; and the current administration has also publicly considered plans to limit immigration, including student immigration.
 There may be future policies making it harder for foreigners to study in the United Kingdom.
 That is why many students are now thinking about other countries in Europe that offer English-language degree programmes, like Germany, Ireland or the Netherlands.